 This recipe for Chinese braised beef stew noodles is not to be confused with Taiwanese beef stew noodles.
 This version has a lighter broth and is much simpler to prepare.

 This Chinese braised beef stew noodle is, as expected, not an exact replica of the one served at my favorite restaurant.
-However, the beef is just as tender and the broth is still quite tasty.
+However, the beef is just as tender and the broth is still very tasty.
 I can eat this for lunch or dinner, summer or winter!